callnoah2/Big_Data_Processing/doc/Plan.md

     *   e.g. things you learned, things that didn't go according to plan
 *   [ ] Tag the last commit in this phase `implemented`

+I had to learn how to use a dictionary.
+I didnt understand how to put the 2021.singlefile in each of the file, I had to ask the tutooring center for help.
+I had issues with splitting the data up correctly but I learned how to do it the right way.

 ## Phase 3: Testing and Debugging (tag name `tested`)
 *(30% of your effort)*